We tested all the most popular SD memory cards, both UHS-II and UHS-I in the Canon G7X Mark III to find the best performing and most practical cards.

 Where To Buy Memory Cards

 If possible, always try to buy your SD cards from a trusted source.
 Adorama, BHphoto local stores.
-Avoid auctions sites and be careful with websites that use mixed inventory.
-Meaning they throw all the cards into a bin that comes from different sources.
+Avoid auction sites and be careful with websites that use mixed inventory.
+This means they throw all the cards from different sources into a bin.

-The best and easiest thing you can do is check the size of the memory card right when you get it.
-Fill it to its max capacity.
+The best and easiest thing to do is to check the memory card size when you get it and fill it to its maximum capacity.

-If you buy from Amazon try to make sure the seller is a trusted source.
-There are rumors Amazon combines inventory, but it could depend on your region.
+If you buy from Amazon,, try to ensure the seller is a trusted source.
+There are rumors that Amazon will combine inventory, but it could depend on your region.

-The Canon G7X III does not have the hardware to support UHS-II memory cards, so all you need to buy is UHS-I cards just make sure it’s at least a U3 rating so you don’t run into any video buffer issues.
+The Canon G7X III does not have the hardware to support UHS-II memory cards, so you need to buy UHS-I cards; just make sure they have at least a U3 rating so you don’t run into any video buffer issues.

-Try not to spend more than $20 on a 64GB card and most of the high-end SD UHS-I cards perform very well.
+Try not to spend over $20 on a 64GB card; most high-end SD UHS-I cards perform very well.